PhistterbutInc/arduino-serial-debug-defines/README.md

 # arduino-serial-debug-defines
+A personal pet page of mine.
+Feedback welcome.
+With this spot of toss code you can:

 - Turn on and off serial debugging at will with a single variable.
 - Change how explicit it debugging will be.